nuaayxy/laneDetection/writeup.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflect on the work

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Algo pipeline

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted following steps.
+First, I converted the images to grayscale, but I also keep the color image for color masking.
+Gaussianblur is peformed on the grayscale image to remove noise.
+Region of interest is selected using a quad as well as color information(Lane should be yellow/white in this case) Then Houghline detection is used in the region of interest.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by checking the slope of the line segements from the hough.
+The lines segments will be grouped into two arrays and then I use numpy.polyfit to fit two lines using all the x and y from each array.
+Thus the line segments are averaged somehow by least square.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]